 Armor will be in one of three weights: light, medium, or heavy.
 These weights each have different skill lines associated with them, which provide different passive bonuses for wearing more pieces of the associated armor weight.
 Make sure to invest skill points in these skill lines to take advantage of them

-Differently weighted armor also has different defensive Armor stat bonuses that reduce incoming damage.
+Different armor weights also have different defensive Armor stat bonuses that reduce incoming damage.
 These bonuses are added directly to both your Physical Resistance and your Spell Resistance stats.
 You’ll be able to see this value reflected on your Character screen (C

 key).
 Normally though, you should choose armor based on passives rather than this stat bonus